mozillaarchive/deuxdrop/clients/addon/README.md

 ## Requirements

-Have a trunk build of the addon-sdk.
+Have a trunk build of the addon-sdk and Firefox 11 (or later).

 ## How to build / run